Ulthanex/BOD_Unity_Game/README.md

+# Personal Additions (Conor Hendricks)
+All changes made in the course of the project can be found within:
+  Assets/AgentSubmissions/StudentBLTemplate  -- Holds all C# Methods for senses/actions/communication and additional classes Assets/AgentSubmissions/Resources/ConorPlan -- Holds XML Posh Plan components that specify the drives/competencies/action sequences
+                                                 for action selection and arbitration conducted by the agent

 # What is BOD-UNity-Game (BUNG)?
 BOD-UNity-Game (BUNG) is a IDE) for Behavior Oriented Design (BOD).
 ABOD3 is the latest iteration of the ABODE, providing new functionalities such as our novel approach to AI-debugging.